Infectious Disease

 Overview

-The Shawnee County Health Department Infectious Disease Program is responsible for investigation reportable diseases that occur in Shawnee County as well as outbreaks of disease, which occur in healthcare facilities, schools or childcare facilities.
+The Shawnee County Health Department Infectious Disease Program is responsible for investigating reportable diseases that occur in Shawnee County, as well as outbreaks of any disease that occur in healthcare facilities, schools or childcare facilities.
 The focus of the investigation is to determine possible sources of exposure, educate the individual about the disease and ways to prevent spreading it to others.

 Mandated reporters are required to notify public health regarding patients with a suspected or confirmed reportable disease/condition; all reports are confidential and shall not be disclosed or made public.